 –8.
 The Sign up will not take my password or says that it is “not accepted.”
 I am keyboarding in the same password, yet when entered a second time, and yet it is not accepted.
 Why?
 (See below)

 The real problem (above) is not your inputting it wrong the second time, but that you do not have a password that has met the strength criteria needed.
 The password I put in was Duckswin and it has no numerals or punctuation symbols, and consequently is a too easy or a weak sauce password.
 It states above that it is “Very weak” and more needs to be added to this password to make it pass a “Fair” rating as you see above with the green arrows.

 Now you see (above) that it now has a “Fair” grade, and all I added was a %4 to the end of the first password and it worked fine.
 So the final result was Duckswin%4 is all!
 Too easy, and I wish they were all this simple to solve…

 9. Password Auto-Fill Conflicts

 My FishDuck Friends, we have the word “FishDuck” in both URLs for the sites of the original FishDuck (where the articles are) and the new Our Beloved Ducks Forum.
 For a password auto-fill mechanism that most browsers like Google have–this can be a problem when we try to Sign-in.

-Please know: We are going to be removing the comment section below the articles at FishDuck soon, as all discussion of all topics will take place at the OBD forum.
+Please know: We have removed the comment section below the articles at FishDuck, as all discussion of all topics will take place at the OBD forum.
 Each article published at FishDuck will have it’s own topic post at the forum for the discussion of that day’s article from FishDuck.